JakubStefko/js-random-number-generator-test/README.md

 # Welcome

-Hello!
 If you are looking for random number generator tests in JS i encourage you to look in this repository.
 TBH i was almost sure, that most of the tests will fail, but i was pleasantly surprised.
+All algorithms are randing value feom 0 to 1.

 If you want to run theese tests you have to install node first :)
 Then just open console, clone this repo, navigate to src folder and type `node main.js`